HectorMerejo/Codepath_Prework/README.md

 attending in a text field.
 The user then can select what year they are in from a segmented control.
 The user will be able to increase or decrease a stepper according to how many pets they own.
 They will also have the option to click on a switch to notify app whether they would want more more pets.
-A button that can change the background color was also added.
+There is also a button that can change the background color.

 ### App Walk-though